Tuna-Terps/SeaShell-greyhack-game/README.md

 <br>
 ## INSTALL ##

--- create a folder named src, and place all scripts inside of it via the game code editor
+-- create a folder named src, and place all scripts inside of it via the game code editor ** These paths have changed, please refer to main.src

 -- adjust the paths for the refernce code in main.src and autolocal.src <br>
 ex: import_code("/home/USER/src/utils.src")